Love-Pengy/CloudToLocal/README.md

 Args that start with '--' can also be set in a config file (specified via --config).
 The config file uses YAML syntax and must represent a YAML 'mapping'
 (for details, see http://learn.getgrav.org/advanced/yaml).
 In general, command-line values override config file values which override defaults.
 ```

+## Configuration

+Change `example_conf.yaml` to match what you want.
+All Settings are there and documented

+> [!IMPORTANT]
+> When using the docker image you must create your output directory **before** running the image.
+> this is to prevent docker from creating the directory for you which will create it as root.